 Myth #2: Natural Colors Aren't as Stable as Synthetics

-While synthetics are extremely stable (which is often why companies use them), natural colors can compete – especially in confections!
-Many confections are in wrappers or opaque envelopes which helps to prevent photodegradation and gummies and hard candies have low water activity, which helps limit color fade.
-Gummies are also acidified which is ideal for natural colors like anthocyanins and carminic acid.
+While synthetics are extremely stable (which is often why companies use them), natural colours can compete – especially in confections!
+Many confections are in wrappers or opaque envelopes which helps to prevent photodegradation and gummies and hard candies have low water activity, which helps limit colour fade.
+Gummies are also acidified which is ideal for natural colours like anthocyanins and carminic acid.

-So, the main area of concern is when using natural colors that have lower stability to heat.
-Some colors are very stable to heat, like those in the image below.
-But with a slight adjustment in processing colors with lower heat stability, like spirulina and beet, can still be used.
-In these cases, it is often best to add colors as the sugar mixture is cooling, rather than heating.
-This will help to prevent any color fade from heat exposure.
+So, the main area of concern is when using natural colours that have lower stability to heat.
+Some colours are very stable to heat, like those in the image below.
+But with a slight adjustment in processing colours with lower heat stability, like spirulina and beet, can still be used.
+In these cases, it is often best to add colours as the sugar mixture is cooling, rather than heating.
+This will help to prevent any colour fade from heat exposure.

 Heat Stability of Natural Colors in Confections